ekrividus/autoMB/README.md

 * stepdown | sd - stepdown spell tier for second spell of double burst (above 1) cycle modes:
 * * Never - just like it sounds
 * * Target Change - stepdown if there was a target change, you didn't have the burst target targeted already
-* * Always - will stepdown for the second spell in a dbl burst everytime
+* * Always - will stepdown if the first choice spell is on CD, so if you have T5 set and Thunder 5 should fire but is on CD it'll stepdown to Thunder 4
-* weather - will adjust spell to account for weather
+* weather - will adjust spell to account for weather, super handy if you have a Sch around
 * day - will adjust spell to account for day
 * (tog)gle [all | elements | weather | spell]][on | off | toggle] - will toggle showing various information per skillchain detected and spell attempt
 * gearswap | gs - will toggle sending 'gs c bursting' and 'gs c notbursting' commands for gearswap